shaileshpandit141/portfolio-builder/README.md

 - JWT Authentication for all actions
 - React with TypeScript frontend setup with Create React App
 - Integration between Django and React
+- Portfolio creation and management functionality
+- Customizable portfolio templates and sections

 ## Requirements